-Figure 49: Gently poke the spray head
+Figure 31: Gently poke the spray head (left) to trigger a heat scan (right)

 The nozzle will then rest at a 90-degree position and the LED will turn solid yellow waiting for the flow test to begin.

 Connect the commissioning hose (CM06) to the nozzle and place the other end of the hose in a bucket.